vulpemventures/secp256k1-zkp/README.md

 [![Build Status](https://travis-ci.org/vulpemventures/secp256k1-zkp.png?branch=master)](https://travis-ci.org/vulpemventures/secp256k1-zkp)
 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 This library is under development, and, like the [secp256k1-zkp](https://github.com/ElementsProject/secp256k1-zkp) C library it depends on, this is a research effort to determine an optimal API for end-users of the liquidjs ecosystem.

-## Development
+## Installation

 ### Build steps (with Docker)